cpliakas/git-wrapper/README.md

 // Render the output.
 print $git->getOutput();

+// Stream output of subsequent Git commands in real time to STDOUT and STDERR.
+$wrapper->streamOutput();

 // Execute an arbitrary git command.
 // The following is synonymous with `git config -l` print $wrapper->git('config -l');